 No

-The number of online requests to save as PB files for warm-up at the next service startup.
-The files are saved to the path specified by
+The number of online requests to save as Protobuf files for the next service startup.
+The files are used for model warm-up and are saved to the path specified by

 warmup_data_path.
 Default value: 64."warmup_pb_files_count": 64